Skip to content

 Get a buzz about the bees... bring nature into the classrooms and into the hearts of children everywhere.
 Teach them of the urgent need to take better care of the environment than previous generations.

-10. Keeping managed honey bees will not help wild pollinators!
+Keeping managed honey bees will not help wild pollinators!

-Managed honey bees are not endangered and their intoduction in large apiaries may exacerbate pressure on wild bee populations...
+Managed honey bees are not necessarily endangered and their intoduction in large apiaries may exacerbate pressure on wild bee populations...
 Manage the density of your apiaries to avoid competition with native bees for floral resources, maximum of six (fewer if possible) colonies per well stocked acre.
 The land surrounding the apiary should be well managed and fully planted with nectar rich plants and flora for both long and short tongued pollinators to provide ample nutrition throughout the year.
 When establishing an apiary, the acre of land surrounding needs to be stocked in advance of siting hives.
 Managed colonies should not be introduced near rare wild bee sites.
 Bee health must be paramount to avoid spread of disease to wild population.

 Leave a comment

-Please note, comments must be approved before publishing.
-All fields are required.
+Please note, comments need to be approved before they are published.